 user@device# set member 1 serial-number SERIALNUMB01 role routing-engine

-Keep in mind that any member devices you configure into the Routing Engine role participate in the mastership election process (see Master Routing Engine Election Process).
-The VCF will elect one master and one backup member from the devices configured into this role.
-Member devices that are not in Routing Engine role are not eligible for mastership election.
+Keep in mind that any member devices you configure into the Routing Engine role participate in the primary-role election process (see Primary Routing Engine Election Process).
+The VCF will elect one primary and one backup member from the devices configured into this role.
+Member devices that are not in Routing Engine role are not eligible for primary-role election.
 Those members automatically operate in linecard role, whether or not you explicitly configured them into linecard role.
-Members configured into Routing Engine role that were not elected as master or backup also automatically operate in linecard role.
+Members configured into Routing Engine role that were not elected as primary or backup also automatically operate in linecard role.

-You usually want spine devices acting as the master and backup members.
-If you don’t have enough spine devices to do that, you can configure one or two leaf devices into the Routing Engine role to ensure the VCF can reassign the master and backup members if a spine device Routing Engine member fails.
+You usually want spine devices acting as the primary and backup members.
+If you don’t have enough spine devices to do that, you can configure one or two leaf devices into the Routing Engine role to ensure the VCF can reassign the primary and backup members if a spine device Routing Engine member fails.